Andy Geldman explains how to set competitive prices while minimizing effort and maximizing profit.

 After prices hit rock bottom you might expect them to rise back to a stable level.
 But with very low barriers to entry, new sellers can quickly come on board and start the race again.
 On eBay in particular, there is a constant churn of new sellers who will compete desperately on price – either to build feedback, clear inventory they have overpaid for, or simply through inexperience.

-So how can sellers avoid joining the race to the bottom, or at least minimise the impact it has on them?
+So how can sellers avoid joining the race to the bottom, or at least minimize the impact it has on them?
 That’s a question that goes to the heart of selling on marketplaces, and it doesn’t have a straightforward answer.
-Sellers cannot just remove price from the competitive landscape, but they might be able to sidestep the problem and avoid competing only on price.
+Sellers cannot just remove price from the competitive landscape, but they might be able to sidestep the problem and avoid competing solely on price.
 Here are some suggestions.

 Position Yourself Differently